TOILmodular/EurorackOTAVCF/README.md

 ## Module Built and PCBs
 If you want to build the module yourself, I uploaded the schematics, the BOM and the Gerber files for the PCB.
-For creating a front panel, I added a picture with the dimensions and positions of the control components, fitting to the control PBC layout.

 The module is built up by just one PCB.
 I used several SMD components to keep the module that compact.